-14.1.
-Adults should take particular care when supervising Students in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
+14.1 Adults should take particular care when supervising students in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
 Adults remain in a position of trust and the same standards of conduct apply.
-Please refer to the School's policy on educational visits and the Health and Safety policy.
+Please refer to the Educational Visits and Health and Safety Policies.